 That’s a pretty big move in either direction for such a cheap stock.
 Plus, the trader bought 375 strangles which is over $80,000 in premiums.
 Why would he or she spend $80k for a two week trade with long odds?
 It’s all about SNAP’s earnings.
 The company releases earnings on May 1st, and the strangle buyer is obviously expecting the market to react strongly.

 I have no problems with this kind of trade, as long as you keep your quantity low.
+Some people enjoy trading with low quantity through platforms similar to IQ Option which is an award-winning platform so I hear.
 SNAP is definitely the sort of stock that could move $3 (20%) after earnings.
 But, you don’t want to use up a bunch of capital on a two-week trade that requires such a sizeable gap.

 Instead, this is the type of trade where you buy 1 to 3 lots and hope to double your money.
 You don’t base your trading strategy off of these kinds of trades.
 However, it’s not bad to take a flier every once in a while during earnings season if you have strong conviction a stock is going to move, but no opinion on the direction.